bulicmatko/firepack-app/README.md

 [![NPM Status](https://img.shields.io/npm/l/firepack-app.svg?style=flat-square)](https://github.com/bulicmatko/firepack-app/blob/master/LICENSE)

 ### DISCLAIMER

 **Firepack App** is in its **early phase of development** and can be a **subject of breaking changes** in near future.

+## What is Firepack App

+Firepack App is a simple application starter for Firepack.

 ## Demo

 To see it in action, please check the [demo](https://firepack-app.firebaseapp.com/).

 ## Contributing

 If you want to contribute or share your ideas, please feel free to [contact me](mailto:bulicmatko@gmail.com).

 ## License

 Copyright (c) 2016 [Matko Bulic](mailto:bulicmatko@gmail.com)
 Licensed under the [MIT License](https://github.com/bulicmatko/firepack-app/blob/master/LICENSE)